Integralist/integralist.co.uk/content/posts/git-internals.md

 My hope is that by better understanding how git works, and the concepts it is built upon, readers will feel more empowered and confident when working with git (especially when they have issues and would normally be unsure of what to do).

 > Note: this article isn't an introduction to git, and does presume that the reader is familiar with (i.e. a user of) git.

+## General Concept

+I wanted to take a quick moment just to clarify the terminology associated with the general concepts of how git works (so we're all on the same page):

+- **Working Directory**: your project files.
+- **Staging Area**: a file that tracks the changes to your project files.
+- **Repository**: the location where your project files are stored.

+> Note: these bullet points are just summarizations, but I would like to extend upon it slightly in that: your 'working directory' can _change_ depending on what 'version' of the project you have 'checked out' from the git repository (i.e. this is what happens when you change your 'branch' with `git checkout <branch_name>`).

+So for example, commands like `git add` will copy objects from the working directory into the staging area (aka the 'index'), while `git reset` will _remove_ objects from the staging area.

+A command such as `git diff` compares your working directory to your staging area, while using the `--staged` flag will change this behaviour such that git will compare your staging area to your actual repository state.

 ## Subcommands: Porcelain and Plumbing